 “The ransomware usually infiltrates a healthcare organization through an email to an employee.
 The email typically looks legitimate and trustworthy, along with a link to click…Once the employee clicks the link, a piece of software is downloaded to their computer.
 The software will encrypt files on the user’s local drive and any network drive that can be gleaned from the computer.
 Next, a notice appears on the computer screen that encryption has occurred and that the files are no longer available to the healthcare organization.
 Instructions are also provided on how to pay a ransom to recover all compromised files and operating systems.”

 This is a good explanation of the process for activating malware within an organization in most industries.
 Again you saw that social engineering through email is the most common attack vector.
 The WannaCry ransomware incident was also delivered through email.

 How to Protect Yourself from Ransomware

 The first way to protect yourself from ransomware attacks is to prevent yourself from becoming the victim of a spear phishing attack.
 If you can prevent business email compromise, then you eliminate nearly 80% of all attacks.
 Some people have experimented with training programs which have shown some success but still lead to 25-35% of phishing attacks successfully executing on their objective.
-Graphus provides an automated solution that has been shown to eliminate 99% of all spear phishing.
-You can learn more about the Graphus solution here.
+Graphus provides an automated solution that has been shown to protect against spear phishing.

 You should also ensure that your vulnerability patches are up-to-date and that you back up data on a regular basis so restore points can get you back online faster.
 Ransomware is a big problem today because it is successful.
 Tools to stop phishing attacks, identify spear phishing emails and patch vulnerabilities are focused on preventing ransomware before it becomes implanted in your organization.
 Back-ups help you recover after an attack.
 So, what is your plan to prevent a ransomware incident in your organization?